Prospective Students > Graduate Program > Master of Science in Rnewable Natural Resources

 RNR Master's Program

 The School of Renewable Natural Resources offers a Graduate education to students who wish to discover the natural world and ways to improve the management of renewable resources, protect biodiversity, and promote conservation of diverse ecosystems.
-Two Graduate curricula (Masters and Ph.D.) are available that provide students with advanced education in four areas of concentration: fisheries and aquaculture, forestry and forest resources, forest products, or wildlife.
+Two Graduate curricula (Masters and Ph.D.) are available that provide students with advanced education in five areas of concentration: Fisheries and Aquaculture, Frestry and Forest Resources, Forest Products, Watershed Science, or Wildlife.